continuationlabs/insync/README.md

 ## Download

-The source is available for download from [GitHub](http://github.com/cjihrig/nasync).
+The source is available for download from [GitHub](http://github.com/cjihrig/insync).
 Alternatively, you can install using `npm`:

-    npm install nasync
+    npm install insync

 ## Documentation